-Books usually show at the end of all their chapters the list of more important authors, key words, subject wise or other terms with their specific page references within the book(s).
-These are called book indexes and they are found in standard text books.
-However, keys to the contents of back files or bound volumes of most journals and analyses of the contents of periodical(s) are referred to as periodical indexes.
+Books usually show at the end of all their chapters the list of more important Books usually show at the or other terms with their specific page references authors, key words, subject wise or other terms with their specific page references authors, key words, subject wise of book indexes and they are found in standard text within the book(s).
+These are called book indexes and they are found in standard text within the book(s).
+These are called the within the books.
+However, keys to the contents of back files or bound volumes of most journals books.
+However, keys to the contents of back files or bound volumes of most journals. books.
+However, keys to the contents of periodical(s) are referred to as periodical indexes, and analyses of the contents of periodical(s) are referred to as periodical indexes.
 They are primarily used to generate references (reading lists) on given topics.

 Indexes can be included in the final issue of the year or volume or included in the subsequent issue of a journal.
 A list of cited articles, under each of which is a further list to a document where they have been cited within the period by the index is termed A CITATION INDEX.
 They ONLY CITE journal articles.
 The users have to search journals that are cited for the articles.
-The articles are usually arranged in a specific sequence in the journal that contains it.
+The articles are usually arranged in a specific sequence in the journal that contains it. ice source records under a single entry, all words depicting the general notion of an entr

-Science Citation Index.
-Philadelphia: Institute for scientific information.
+Science Citation Index Philadelphia: Institute for scientific information.
 The material issues citations which are alphabetically arranged by author, provides bibliographic information and some index.

-Education Index.
-New York: H.W.
+Education Index New York: H.W.
 Wilson.
-This material lists cumulative author, number of pages, title, citation, degree and date, etc. of an article
+This material lists cumulative author, number of pages, title, citation, degree and date etc of an article